 We are a diagnostics company pioneering the field of molecular cytology to improve patient outcomes and lower healthcare costs.
-We specifically target diseases that often requi invasive procedures for an accurate diagnosis - diseases where many healthy patients undergo costly interventions that ultimately prove unnecessary.
-We improve the accuracy of diagnos at an earlier stage of patient care by deriving clinically actionable genomic information from cytology samples collected in an outpatient setting.
-Our first commercial solution, the Afirm Thyroid FNA Analysis, includes as its centerpiece our Gene Expression Classifier, which we refer to as the GEC.
-The GEC helps physicians reduce the number of unnecessary surgeries the employing a proprietary 142-gene signature to preoperatively determine whether thyroid nodules previously classified by cytopathology as indeterminate can be reclassified as benign.
-We have demonstrated the clinical utility and cost effectiveness of the GEC in studies published in peer-reviewed journals and established the clinical validity of the GEC in a study publishe in The New England Journal of Medicine in 2012.
+We specifically target disease that often require invasive procedures for an accurate diagnosis - diseases where many healthy patients undergo costly interventions that ultimately prove unnecessar We improve the accuracy of diagnosis at an earlier stage of patient care by deriving clinically actionable genomic information from cytology samples collected in a outpatient setting.
+Our first commercial solution, the Afirma Thyroid FNA Analysis, includes as its centerpiece our Gene Expression Classifier, which we refer to a the GEC.
+The GEC helps physicians reduce the number of unnecessary surgeries by employing a proprietary 142-gene signature to preoperatively determine whether thyroid nodules previously classified by cytopathology as indeterminate can be reclassified as benign.
+We have demonstrated the clinical utility and cost effectivene of the GEC in studies published in peer-reviewed journals and established the clinical validity of the GEC in a study published in The New England Journal of Medicine in 2012.

-Since we commercially launched Afirma in January 2011, we have processed over 50,000 fine needle aspiration, or FNA, samples for evaluation using Afirma and performed more than 10,000 GECs to resolve indeterminate cytopathology results.
-We have obtained positive coverage decisions from Aetna, Humana, Medicare and UnitedHealthcare.
-Collectively, the payers represent more than 100 million covered lives.
+Since we commercially launched Afirma in January 2011, we have processed over 50,000 fine needle aspiration, or FNA, samples for evaluation using Afirm and performed more than 10,000 GECs to resolve indeterminate cytopathology results.
+We have obtained positive coverage decisions from Aetna, Humana, Medical and UnitedHealthcare.
+Collectively, these payers represent more than 100 million covered lives.
 Additionally, we have entered into a global co-promotion agreement with Genzyme Corporation, a subsidiary of Sanofi.
-Our revent has increased from \$2.6 million in 2011 to \$17.1 million for the trailing twelve months ending June 30, 2013.
+Our revenue has increased from \$2.6 million in 2011 to \$17.1 million for the trailing twelve months endir June 30, 2013.

 For decades, pathologists have diagnosed complex diseases by evaluating cells taken from a surgical tissue sample.
-More recently, molecular diagnostic tests that analyze the genom material in these samples have emerged as an important complement to surgical pathology by helping to predict outcomes and guide treatment decisions.
-Both approaches, howeve typically require relatively large quantities of tissue that must be obtained through an invasive surgical procedure.
-Cytopathology, which relies on small samples such as FNAs collected an outpatient setting, is often the first step in the diagnostic process because it offers a minimally invasive and cost-effective alternative to surgery.
-However, cytology samples tend to t small and non-uniform, which contributes to a relatively high rate of diagnostic ambiguity and results in many patients undergoing surgery to obtain an accurate diagnosis.
-Molecula diagnostics broadly used today are not designed to reduce this ambiguity.
+More recently, molecular diagnostic tests th analyze the genomic material in these samples have emerged as an important complement to surgical pathology by helping to predict outcomes and guide treatment decisions.
+Both approaches, however, typically require relatively large quantities of tissue that must be obtained through an invasive surgical procedur Cytopathology, which relies on small samples such as FNAs collected in an outpatient setting, is often the first step in the diagnostic process because it offers minimally invasive and cost-effective alternative to surgery.
+However, cytology samples tend to be small and non-uniform, which contributes to a relatively high ra of diagnostic ambiguity and results in many patients undergoing surgery to obtain an accurate diagnosis.
+Molecular diagnostics broadly used today are not designed reduce this ambiguity.

-We are building our molecular cytology business by developing molecular diagnostics that yield clinically actionable genomic information from cytology samples, as opposed surgical tissue samples.
-Molecular cytology identifies genomic signatures from cytology samples to inform clinical decisions pre-operatively.
-We believe molecular cytology has the potential to improve patient care while simultaneously lowering costs to the healthcare system in a broad range of areas including thyroid, pulmonology, dermatology and reproductive endocrinology.
-We estimate that the use of molecular diagnostic solutions in thyroid and in three potential expansion areas could represent an approximately \$4.0 billion opportunity base on our internal market assessment that multiplies the number of patients with ambiguous diagnostic results that could be improved upon using a genomic test by the test's value based cost savings from surgery avoidance.
+We are building our molecular cytology business by developing molecular diagnostics that yield clinically actionable genomic information from cytolog samples, as opposed to surgical tissue samples.
+Molecular cytology identifies genomic signatures from cytology samples to inform clinical decisions pre-operativel We believe molecular cytology has the potential to improve patient care while simultaneously lowering costs to the healthcare system in a broad range of are including thyroid, pulmonology, dermatology and reproductive endocrinology.
+We estimate that the use of molecular diagnostic solutions in thyroid and in thre potential expansion areas could represent an approximately \$4.0 billion opportunity.
+This estimate is based on our internal market assessment, from which we estimated the number of patients with ambiguous diagnostic results that we believe could benefit from using genomic tests, and the estimated price of such tests, which price takes into account the estimated cost savings to payers from avoidance of surgery.